acabal/thunderbird-addons/README.md

 ### Hide Local Folders
 Hides the "Local Folders" entry in the folder pane.
 Local folders will continue to work as usual, they're just not displayed.

+### Mark GMail Read
+Automatically marks all messages in the [Gmail] folder and all subfolders as read.
+If your GMail uses localized (translated) Gmail folder names, you set them in Thunderbird preferences: extensions.mark_gmail_read.folder_names.(all_mail|important|starred).

 ### Mark Junk Read
 Keeps all messages in Thunderbird junk folders, and folders named "junk" or "spam", marked as read.
 Useful for IMAP servers that pre-sort junk mail, potentially leaving you with a junk folder constantly filling up with unread messages.